-Prerequisites: PH 1100 - Photography Principles

-Notes: (Formerly CP 1720 - Lighting I: Fundamentals)
+Prerequisites: PH 1100 - Photography Principles Notes: The textbook Lighting for Photographers, 2nd ed is also used in PH2500 and PH3200.
+(Formerly CP 1720 - Lighting I: Fundamentals)

 - Apply lighting theory and methods to a variety of subjects. - Explain the use of various lighting components and their impact on narrative images. - Demonstrate the ability to intentionally apply the characteristics of light to images.